-More and more nonprofit organizations are building their fundraising models around recurring donations.
+More nonprofit organizations are building their fundraising models around securing recurring donations.
 Why?
 Because they provide an incredible level of reliable support for your mission.
 Recurring donations should be the bedrock of your fundraising strategies, the foundation of your monthly revenue from fundraising.

-By building out a strong program for incentivizing and then securing these donations from your supporters, you can free your organization from the year-to-year (or even month-to-month!) struggle of keeping operations afloat.
-Running a nonprofit organization is hard work primarily because it’s such a huge challenge to gain that initial foothold.
+By building out a strong program for incentivizing and securing these donations from your supporters, you can free your organization from the year-to-year (or even month-to-month!) struggle of keeping operations afloat.
+Running a nonprofit organization is hard work, primarily because it’s such a huge challenge to gain that initial foothold.

-With that said, recurring donations are within reach of every nonprofit, and we’ll show you how to start getting them for your own mission.
-We’ll walk through these main points:
+With that said, recurring donations are within reach of every nonprofit, and we’ll show you how to start getting them for your own mission with the following points:

-So, what is a recurring gift?
+What is a recurring donation?